-This dataset can be used to benchmark algorithms for differential analysis, in particular detection of differential states within cell populations (e.g. differential expression of pS6 in B cells).
+This dataset can be used to benchmark differential analysis algorithms used to test for differential states within cell populations (e.g. differential expression of pS6 in B cells).

 There are 8 paired samples (i.e. 16 samples in total), and a total of 172,791 cells.
 The dataset contains expression levels of 24 protein markers (10 surface lineage markers used to define cell populations or clusters, and 14 intracellular signaling functional markers).
 The surface markers are classified as 'cell type' markers, and the signaling markers as 'cell state' markers.